RCNi 'Excellence in Cancer Research' Nurse Award

 The award acknowledges all clinical research nurses and those involved in clinical research to discover new ways of preventing, diagnosing or treating cancer.

-Congratulations to Foteini Rozekeaz, winner of this year’s Excellence in Cancer Research RCNi Nuse Award, and to all of our finalists.
+Congratulations to Foteini Rozakeas, winner of the 2018 Excellence in Cancer Research RCNi Nuse Award, and to all of our finalists.

 Read about our winner and finalists below, and more about Foteini and her team’s inspiring work on the PEACE study in Cancer Nursing Practice.